 Create a swapfile using the

 fallocate -l <swap size> filename.
 For a 1GB swap file, for example:

 sudo fallocate -l 1G /swapfile

 Enable the swap file:

-(Optional): To make the swap file permenant, add this to
+Optional.
+To make the swap file permanent, add an entry for it to

 cat '/swapfile none swap sw 0 0' >> /etc/fstab

 To avoid re-reading data from Kafka on restart, Materialize lets you create persistent sources, which persist input messages from Kafka topics to files on the Materialize instance’s local hard drive.
 The current version of persistence is not intended to speed up Materialize’s restart time, as there are other factors beyond Kafka broker read performance that contribute to high restart times.

 We recommend enabling persistence if you are using Kafka sources, need to relieve load on upstream Kafka brokers, and are comfortable using experimental features.